impresso/impresso.github.io/pages/consortium.people.md

 parenturl: /consortium/
 ---
 <!-- This page will contain _people of category:team.
 Please see _layouts/consortium.html -->
-An interdisciplinary team of designers, digital humanists, computational linguists and historians, join forces for a co-designed tool to monitor the media of the past.
+An interdisciplinary team of designers, digital humanists, computational linguists and historians has joined forces to develop a co-designed tool to monitor the media of the past.